Yuan Meng (field hockey): Under–21

-Yuan Meng made her junior international debut in 2013.
+Yuan made her junior international debut in 2013.
 She captained the team at the FIH Junior World Cup in Mönchengladbach.

 In 2015, she represented the junior team again.
 Her first appearance was at a 6–Nations Tournament in Breda, followed by the Junior Asian Cup in Changzhou, where she won a gold medal.

-Meng made her final appearance for the junior team in 2016, representing China at the FIH Junior World Cup in Santiago.
+Yuan made her final appearance for the junior team in 2016, representing China at the FIH Junior World Cup in Santiago.

 National team

-As well as making her junior debut, Yuan Meng also debuted for the senior national team in 2013.
+As well as making her junior debut, Yuan also debuted for the senior national team in 2013.
 She appeared in one match at the Asian Champions Trophy in Kakamigahara.

-Meng returned to the national team in 2016.
+Yuan returned to the national team in 2016.
 She won a silver medal at the 2016 Asian Champions Trophy in Singapore, followed by another silver medal at the 2017 Asian Cup in Kakamigahara.

-Following a five–year hiatus from the national team, Meng returned to the squad once again in 2022.
+Following a five–year hiatus from the national team, Yuan returned to the squad once again in 2022.
 She made appearances during season three of the FIH Pro League, as well as the FIH World Cup held in Terrassa and Amsterdam.

 She continued her form in the national team in 2024, appearing in season five of the FIH Pro League, as well as the International Festival of Hockey in Perth.